Chaitalykundu/Core-Subject/Snowflake/01-Introduction/01-Introduction.md

 # Snowflake

-Snowflake is a cloud data platform that offers data warehousing, data lakes, data engineering, data science, and more.
+Snowflake is a **cloud data platform** that offers data warehousing, data lakes, data engineering, data science, and more.

 It's designed to be more flexible, faster, and easier to use than traditional data warehouses.

-Snowflake's architecture is built for the cloud and uses a new SQL database engine instead of existing database or "big data" software platforms.
+Snowflake's architecture is **built for the cloud** and **uses a new SQL database engine** instead of existing database or "big data" software platforms such as Hadoop.
 It's built on Amazon Web Services or Microsoft Azure cloud infrastructure.

+To the user, Snowflake provides all of the functionality of an enterprise analytic database, along with many additional special features and unique capabilities.

 Snowflake is **_Software as a Service (SaaS) == Data platform as a Cloud Service == Data Warehouse as a Cloud Service (DWaaS)_**

 &nbsp;

 &nbsp;